Red Lion, Burlington County, New Jersey

-Red Lion is an unincorporated community located within Southampton Township in Burlington County, New Jersey, United States.
+Red Lion is an unincorporated community located within Southampton Township in Burlington County, in the U.S. state of New Jersey.

-Red Lion is home to the Red Lion Inn, a diner, and a few houses, all located near the Red Lion Circle, within the New Jersey Pine Barrens.
+Red Lion is home to the Red Lion Inn, a gas station, and a few houses, all located near the Red Lion Circle, within the New Jersey Pine Barrens.

 The name, Red Lion, comes from a story about one of the original settlers, a man by the name of Parks, who battled a mountain lion.
 The lion's coat turned red from its own blood.
 Mountain lion and black bear were common in the area before being hunted to extinction.